 Providing Benefits and Services to Families in Need

-The Family Assistance Division administers programs funded by the Temporary Assistance for Needy Families (TANF) Block Grant designed to provide benefits and services to needy families with children so that children may be cared for in their own homes or in the homes of relatives.
-These services also promote job preparation, work and marriage and the prevention of out of wedlock pregnancy.
+The Family Assistance Division administers programs funded by the Temporary Assistance for Needy Families (TANF) block grant designed to provide benefits and services to needy families so children may be cared for in their own homes or in the homes of relatives.
+These services also promote job preparation, work and marriage, and the prevention of out-of-wedlock pregnancy.
 Major services/benefits to eligible families include:

 - Temporary Cash Assistance - The Family Assistance Program provides temporary cash assistance for basic needs for low income families with children under age 18 or age 19 if s/he is a full time student in a secondary school or in the equivalent level of vocational or technical training.
 Assistance is issued on Electronic Benefit Transfer (EBT) cards.
 Recipients are not to use EBT cards in liquor, wine or beer stores, casinos or other gambling establishments, strip clubs, tattoo or body piercing facilities or facilities providing psychic services.
 Benefits are not to be used to buy liquor, wine, beer, tobacco products or lottery tickets.